CricHeroes

 A batsman hits the ball to a fielder and attempts a quick run, but the fielder throws the ball to the wicketkeeper who breaks the stumps before the batsman reaches the crease.
 The batsman is run-out.

-A dead ball is when the play is halted, and no further action can be taken on that delivery.
-This can happen for various reasons, such as the ball being out of play, an injury to a player, or an umpire’s intervention.
+A dead ball occurs when play stops and players cannot take any further action on that delivery.
+This may happen if the ball goes out of play, a player is injured, or the umpire intervenes.

 Example:

-If the ball accidentally slips out of the bowler’s hand during the run-up, the umpire will signal a dead ball and no runs or wickets will be credited.
+If the ball accidentally slips out of the bowler’s hand during the run-up, the umpire signals a dead ball and does not credit any runs or wickets.

 In limited-overs matches, if the scores are tied, a super over is played to determine the winner.
 Each team nominates three batsmen, and the team with the highest score in the super over wins.